IndexCoreasmjit::CodeHolder

 If the named label doesn't exist Globals::kInvalidId is returned.

-Returns the number of label links, which are unresolved.
+Returns the number of unresolved fixups.

 Creates a new label-link used to store information about yet unbound labels.